 23.4.5.7.14.4.1 Determinations.

 (a) For a Class Year that is not Bifurcated, prior to the Initial Decision Period, the ISO shall determine whether all or a portion of the MW specified in the request for a Self Supply Exemption is eligible for a Self Supply Exemption in accordance with Section 23.4.5.7.14.1.2.
 If the ISO determines that all or a portion of the CRIS MW for which a Self Supply Exemption was requested is not eligible for a Self Supply Exemption, the ISO shall make a determination in accordance with Sections 23.4.5.7.3.2 and 23.4.5.7.3.3 prior to the commencement of the Initial Decision Period, and prior to the ISO’s issuance of a Revised Project Cost Allocation. for a Class Year that is not Bifurcated, and prior to the commencement of the Bifurcated Decision Period for a Bifurcated Class Year.
-For purposes of this section, if an SSE Applicant is a member of a Bifurcated Class Year, and it remains a member of the completed Class Year X-1, or it is an Expected CRIS Transferee, the ISO will issue that same determination as the final determination as soon as practicable after the date the ISO issues a notice to stakeholders that the Class Year X-1 decisional process has been completed.
+For purposes of this section, if an SSE Applicant is a member of a Bifurcated Class Year, and it remains a member of the completed Class Year X-1, or it is an Expected CRIS Transferee or a Category III Examined Facility, the ISO will issue that same determination as the final determination as soon as practicable after the date the ISO issues a notice to stakeholders that the Class Year X-1 decisional process has been completed.
 For members of Class Year X-2, the ISO shall make the determinations referenced above no later than each Subsequent Decision Period, and, provided it remains a member of the completed Class Year X-2, as soon as practicable after the date the ISO issues a notice to stakeholders that the Class Year X-2 has been completed.

 When evaluating eligibility for a Self Supply Exemption, the ISO shall consult with the Market Monitoring Unit.
 The responsibilities of the Market Monitoring Unit that are addressed in this section of the Mitigation Measures are also addressed in Section 30.4.6.2.13 of Attachment O to this Services Tariff.